Real Time Freight Events, Not Check Calls

 Close orders and trigger invoicing automatically.

-When DELIVERED fires, update your TMS, mark the order complete, trigger invoicing, and archive the shipment.
+When delivered fires, update your TMS, mark the order complete, trigger invoicing, and archive the shipment.
 Zero manual steps between delivery and settlement.

 Frequently asked questions